 WHAT SIZE COMPRESSION SACK DO I NEED FOR MY SLEEPING BAG?

-Because sleeping bags vary in their packed volume (depending on whether they are down or synthetic and as a result of different shell/liner fabrics), it’s not possible to simply equate a bag temperature rating with a compression sack size.
-Instead, you should determine your sleeping bag’s volume and equate that to liters.
+Because sleeping bags vary in their packed volume—depending on whether you have a down bag or synthetic bag and what shell and liner fabrics they use—it’s not possible to simply equate a bag temperature rating with a compression sack size.
+Instead, you’ll need to determine your sleeping bag’s volume and equate that to liters.